 Your wisdom teeth (also known as your third molars) are the last to come through at the back of your mouth.
-They typically grow through in your late teens/early twenties and the reason they can often cause you issues is due to the lack of room in your mouth, which can cause them to either partially emerge, or emerge at an odd angle (known as impacted wisdom teeth).
+They typically grow through in your late teens or early twenties.

 wisdom tooth removal cost sydney - The Dentist At 70 Pitt Street